Wach-E/Andela-Phase2-Practice-Project/Translations done/Creating Virtual Machines.md

 gcloud compute zones describe us-central1-c --format="value(availableCpuPlatforms)"
 ```

-- To view the various CPU Platform that works on your VM, run:
+- To view the CPU Platform that is working on your VM, run:

 ```
 gcloud compute instances describe wach-vm --zone=us-central1-c